Creuna-Oslo/prop-types-csharp/README.md

 ### Options: `Object`

+**async**: `Boolean` = `false`

+If class generation runs slow, you can enable the async mode.
+In async mode, Webpack or Webpack dev server will not wait for class generation before completing the compilation.
+Async is only recommended for use with webpack dev server.

 **exclude**: `Array` of `String | RegExp` = `['node-modules']`

 Use this to exclude paths or files from class generation.
 Default is replaced when setting this.